Mallen220/TurtleTracer/README.md

 ### Development Guidelines

 - Follow existing code style and structure
+- Use Prettier for code formatting (configured to run on build)
 - Add appropriate TypeScript types
 - Test changes on multiple platforms if possible
 - Update documentation as needed